 You Can’t Afford to Wait

-Rehab isn’t optional, and the same is true for depression care.
+Rehab isn’t optional, and the same is true for depression treatment.
 Neither condition improves on its own.
 In contrast, they worsen and trigger each other.